Ganapati (Kakatiya dynasty): Succession

 Ganapati apparently retired after suffering defeats against the Pandyas in the late 1250s.
 He did not have a male heir, and had two daughters: Rudrama-devi (or Rudramba) and Ganapama-devi (or Ganapamba).
 Rudrama married Virabhadra, a prince of Vengi Chalukya ancestry; and Ganapama married Beta of Kota family.

 Ganapati nominated his elder daughter Rudrama as his successor.
-She began to rule as a co-regent from 1259-1260 under the regnal name Rudra-deva Maharaja.
+She began to rule as a co-regent from 1259 to 1260 under the regnal name Rudra-deva Maharaja.
+The 17th-century text Pratapa-charitra states that Ganapati had two sons from his junior queens; these sons – Hari-hara and Murari-deva – revolted against Rudrama.
+No other source mentions these purported sons of Ganapati.
+According to the Tripurantakam inscription of Ganapati's sister Mailama, Hari-hara was actually a paternal uncle of Ganapati.

-Ganapati was still alive in 1269 CE, as suggested by the Duggi (in Palnad) inscription of his subordinate Janniga-deva.
-This inscription calls Rudrama the "chosen royalty" (pattoddhati, a mistake for pattodhrti), which suggests she was still a queen-designate and not a queen.
+Ganapati was alive at least until 1269 CE, as suggested by the Duggi (in Palnad) inscription of his subordinate Janniga-deva.
+This inscription calls Rudrama the "chosen royalty" (pattoddhati, a mistake for pattodhrti), which suggests that officially, she was still a queen-designate and not a queen.

 Some members of the royal family appear to have contested Rudrama's ascension.
 For example, according to Pratapa-charita, Harihara and Murari-deva, who were Ganapati's sons by other queens, revolted against Rudrama and seized the capital.
 However, the loyal Kakatiya feudatories helped suppress these rebellions.